Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Eurostar is the exclusive high-speed train service that links London to Paris, Brussels, Amsterdam and the rest of Europe at speeds of up to 186 mph (300 km/h).
 Eurostar also runs trains on more routes between France, Belgium, the Netherlands and Germany.
 All Eurostar trains have modern, comfortable facilities, plenty of room for luggage, and onboard food and beverage car.
 There are three comfort classes on offer – Eurostar Standard, Eurostar Plus (equivalent to Premium Economy, with light refreshments served), and Eurostar Premier (equivalent to First or Business Class, with flexible travel options, priority boarding, lounge access and delicious food and drink included).

-Eurostar classes from Sittard to Paris
+What Eurostar classes are there from Sittard to Paris?

 Compare the different travel classes offered by Eurostar when travelling from Sittard to Paris.